 “A system that’s too large for the home can do short cycling.
 The temperature gets satisfied in the house too quickly, and it causes the system to turn off,” said Jon Carman, vice president of sales at Service Experts.
 “The humidity will remain, though, and it will feel stickier and warmer in parts of your home.
 A new air conditioning system with today’s technology would help you eliminate those swings of hot and cold.”

-Hughes points out that it’s also worth looking into your ductwork if you experience uneven temperatures.
+Hughes points out that it’s also worth looking into your ductwork if you have uneven temperatures.

 “The ductwork is what brings warm and cool air to each individual area in the home.
-It’s very important that whoever comes out to replace your HVAC system look at the ductwork to make sure it can administer the amount of air that the system needs to move,” he said.
+It’s essential that whoever comes out to replace your HVAC system look at the ductwork to make sure it can administer the amount of air that the system needs to move,” he said.

 3. Your HVAC system runs constantly